Search in Rotated Sorted Array [Solution]

 the time complexity of the binary search portion is O(

-In summary, the solution achieves an efficient O(log(n)
+In summary, the solution achieves an efficient O(log(n)) time complexity by

 employing a modified binary search.